 - Slightly more expensive than other VPNs

-Next VPN in this list is Surfshark.
-It is one of the fastest VPNs in the industry offering features like no logs policy, kill switch, 3200+ server and more.
+The next VPN for Chromebook is Surfshark.
+It is one of the fastest VPNs in the industry offering features like a no logs policy, kill switch, 3200+ servers in 95 countries

 In addition, Surfshark offers a legitimate no logs policy for ultimate privacy of your Chromebooks.
 Since Surfshark is based in the British Virgin Islands, your data will never be logged no matter what.

-Even more impressively, Surfshark offers a 30-day no questions asked refund policy and powerful protocols for ultimate privacy and peace of mind.
+Even more impressively, Surfshark is available for $2.30/mo (Save 81% on 2 Years + 2 Months Free Plan with Surfshark Antivirus) and it offers a 30-day no questions asked refund policy and powerful protocols for ultimate privacy and peace of mind.
 You can get Surfshark as a standalone Chrome extension, making it the perfect fit for users who need more privacy and unblocking while surfing the web on Chromebook.

 Read our exclusive Surfshark review for more details.